Light deflection and gravitational lensing effects in acoustic black-bounce spacetime: CONCLUSION

 \section{CONCLUSION}

-In the present work, we started by investigating the deflection of light when subjected to a gravitational field generated by the presence the gravitacional analogue of a magnetically charged ABH described in a EsGB theory Ref. \cite{3,1} for the weak and strong field regimes.
-Applying the same analysis procedure to the model that now describes the gravitacional analogue of a magnetically charged ABB.
-This ABB solution is supported by the combination of a scalar field phantom and a class of nonlinear electrodynamics in GR \cite{INTRO24}.
+In the present work, we started by investigating the deflection of light when subjected to a gravitational field generated by the presence the gravitational analog of a magnetically charged ABH described in EsGB theory Ref. \cite{3,1} for the weak and strong field regimes.
+Applying the same analysis procedure to the model now describes the gravitational analog of a magnetically charged ABB.
+This ABB solution is supported by the combination of a phantom scalar field and a class of nonlinear electrodynamics in GR \cite{INTRO24}.

 Particularly in relation to the weak field regime, we construct analytical expressions for the angular deviation in both spacetime Eqs. (\ref{10}) and (\ref{26}).
-For the ABB model, we can verify the consistency of the methodology by evaluating the limit at which the magnetic charge ceases to act $q\to{0}$, then we can recover the same angular deviation related to the Ellis-Bronnikov spacetime \cite{r4a,r4b}.
-Regarding the strong field regime for the ABH, we construct analytical expressions for the integrals related to the divergent part Eq. (\ref{20}) and regular Eq. (\ref{21}) and then we can obtain a closed expression for the total angular deviation.
-On the other hand, for the ABB model, we obtain an analytical expression for the divergent part of the integration Eq. (\ref{36}) and we had to construct a graphical representation of the regular part Fig. \ref{REGU}.
-We also created a graphical representation to analyze the behavior of the angular deviation as a function of the ratio of the impact parameter very close to the photon orbit and the magnetic charge Fig. \ref{DESVIO1}, as well as a representation of the angular deviation as a function of the ratio between the throat radius and the magnetic charge Fig. \ref{DESVIO2}.
+For the ABB model, we can verify the consistency of the methodology by evaluating the limit at which the magnetic charge ceases to act $q\to{0}$; then, we can recover the same angular deviation related to the Ellis-Bronnikov spacetime \cite{r4a,r4b}.
+Regarding the strong field regime for the ABH, we construct analytical expressions for the integrals related to the divergent part Eq. (\ref{20}) and regular Eq. (\ref{21}), and then, we can obtain a closed expression for the total angular deviation.
+On the other hand, for the ABB model, we obtain an analytical expression for the divergent part of the integration, Eq. (\ref{36}), and we had to construct a graphical representation of the regular part, Fig. \ref{REGU}.
+We also created a graphical representation to analyze the behavior of the angular deviation as a function of the ratio of the impact parameter very close to the photon orbit and the magnetic charge, Fig. \ref{DESVIO1}, as well as a representation of the angular deviation as a function of the ratio between the throat radius and the magnetic charge, Fig. \ref{DESVIO2}.

-Finally, we analytically construct the gravitational lensing expressions for the ABB and then from them we write the equations for the observables in the strong field regime Eqs. (\ref{LT10}) and (\ref{LT11}).
-Next we write the expression for the Einstein ring position Eq. (\ref{LT14}) and the other observable Eq. (\ref{LT15}) for the weak field regime.
+Finally, we analytically construct the gravitational lensing expressions for the ABB, and then from them, we write the equations for the observables in the strong field regime, Eqs. (\ref{LT10}) and (\ref{LT11}).
+Next, we write the expression for the Einstein ring position, Eq. (\ref{LT14}), and the other observable, Eq. (\ref{LT15}), for the weak field regime.